James Van Praagh: Skepticism

-In 2008, Barbara Walters called Van Praagh dangerous when, after he told her privately that she had an elevated white blood-cell count, test results showed no blood abnormalities.
+In 2008, Barbara Walters called Van Praagh dangerous when he shared her blood seemed not to be flowing correctly.

 In a 2019 television segment on Last Week Tonight, John Oliver criticized the media for promoting TV psychic mediums such as Van Praagh, because this exposure convinces viewers that such powers are real, and so enable neighborhood psychics to prey on grieving families.
 Oliver said "...when psychic abilities are presented as authentic, it emboldens a vast underworld of unscrupulous vultures, more than happy to make money by offering an open line to the afterlife, as well as many other bullshit services."

 Hot reading

 Paranormal investigator Joe Nickell believes Van Praagh uses tactics such as hot reading, or gleaning information from sitters beforehand.
 Group readings improve the odds that at least one person in the audience will identify with a general statement made with conviction.
 Shows are edited before airing to show only what appear to be hits and removing anything that does not reflect well on the medium.

 In 2003 the Independent Investigations Group (IIG) attended a taping of Van Praagh's talk show Beyond.
 According to the IIG, there were differences between the live segments and how they were edited for broadcast.
 In one of the live shows they witnessed, Van Praagh was signing books and chatted with a woman who was from Italy.
 During the taping, he asked if there was "someone from another country," and the same woman raised her hand, which, to the investigators, was evidence of a "hot reading".

 In Skeptic Magazine, Michael Shermer stated that Van Praagh was "caught" using a hot reading technique on 20/20 and that numerous television producers have confirmed that Van Praagh uses hot-reading techniques.
 Shermer quotes producer Leah Hanes as stating:

 I can't say I think James Van Praagh is a total fraud, because he came up with things I hadn't told him, but there were moments on the show when he appeared to be coming up with fresh information that he got from me and other researchers earlier on.
 For example, I recall him asking about the profession of the deceased loved one of one of our guests, and I told him he was a fireman.
 Then, when the show began, he said something to the effect, "I see a uniform.
 Was he a policeman or fireman please?"
 Everyone was stunned, but he got that directly from me.

 In a 2011 ABC News segment, reporter Josh Elliott was read by Van Praagh, and was initially impressed by details provided, though later Elliott revealed that what was detailed was easily available through a basic web search.